Billaferd/QuantumNexus/Designers/CoreSetDesignAndMechanics.md

 The Technology domain represents absolute, entrenched defensive superiority and systemic efficiency.
 It seeks to establish an unbreakable fortress, utilizing heavy armor and relentless, systematic advancement.
 Technologists employ the Impact keyword to represent precise, persistent damage accumulation, distributing damage counters that inevitably breach a target's Defense threshold.

 Its primary threats involve the gradual accumulation of unassailable value.
-It utilizes heavy fortifications and Area-of-Effect artillery to punish aggressive swarm strategies.
+It utilizes heavy fortifications and Area-of-Effect artillery to punish aggressive swarm strategies, perfectly complementing the native Quadrant Damage trait of their Massive units.
 Conversely, Technology is highly susceptible to "Non-Destruction" removal; bouncing an expensive, heavily armored unit back to a player's hand via Magic completely negates the immense CP investment required to deploy it.
 Its Mission Cards heavily reward controlling specific quadrant geometry and generating logistical superiority.

 ### **4.2 Magic**